-36. These two ecosystems occupy an area of about 42% of the country and include coastal dunes that extend from Bazaruto South to Ponto de Ouro, kilometers to the south.
+These two ecosystems occupy an area of about 42% of the country and include coastal dunes that extend from Bazaruto South to Ponta do Ouro, kilometers to the south.
 These coastal dunes contain a variety of endemic species and there may be a gap in protected area coverage that needs to be filled in this region.
 The Pomene Reserve, designed to cover some of this vegetation, has largely been degraded.
 The Maputo Special Reserve does contain much of this habitat; what remains is to ascertain the degree of similarity between that which is protected and that which remains outside protected areas.
 Vegetated coastal dunes anywhere in the country, due to the presence of endemics and their role in coastal protection, should always be considered at least critical habitat, with pristine or near pristine areas being "no-go".
-Do note that this categorization is above and beyond existing levels of protection provided by the current legal framework (in most areas for example it is prohibited to build within 100 m of the high tide mark, although it is possible to obtain waivers of this regulation).
+Do note that this categorization is above and beyond existing levels of protection provided by the current legal framework (in most areas for example it is prohibited to build within 100 m of the high tide mark, although it is possible to obtain waivers to this regulation).

-21 Ibid, p.
-32.
+Resolução 45/2003 de 05 de Novembro (Marromeu) and Decreto 59/2011 (Lake Niassa).

+Mozambique's wetlands are critical for biodiversity conservation: a Waterbuck (Kobus ellipsiprymnus) in Gorongosa National Park.

-- 37. The most important marine habitats are well represented within protected areas, including the seagrass beds and coral of the northern coast, of the Ilhas Primeiras and Segundas, and of the Bazaruto archipelago.
-What is not known is whether species associated with these habitats are equally well represented. - 38.
-Seagrass ecosystems are estimated to cover 439 km2 in Mozambique.22 Due to this limited range, their importance for reproduction of marine species, the fact that they are one of the most productive habitats on earth, and the fact that they are notoriously hard to restore, seagrass beds in any state of conservation should always be categorized at least as critical habitat, with well-conserved beds being "No Go" areas. - 39.
-Coral reef coverage is estimated as 1890 km2.
-23 Hard corals are distributed almost continuously along the northern coast from the Rovuma River to Zambezia.
+The most important marine habitats are well represented within protected areas, including the seagrass beds and coral of the northern coast, of the Ilhas Primeiras and Segundas, and of the Bazaruto archipelago.
+What is not known is whether species associated with these habitats are equally well represented.

+Seagrass ecosystems are estimated to cover 439 km2 in Mozambigue.20 Due to this limited range, their importance for reproduction of marine species, the fact that they are one of the most productive habitats on earth, and the fact that they are notoriously hard to restore, seagrass beds in any state of conservation should always be categorized at least as critical habitat, with well-conserved beds being "No Go" areas.

+Coral reef coverage is estimated as 1890 km2.21 Hard corals are distributed almost continuously along the northern coast from the Rovuma River to Zambezia.
 From the Bazaruto archipelago south to the border with South Africa soft corals dominate.
-Although corals can recover strongly when stressors are removed, due to their very high productivity and the dramatic worldwide decline in coral coverage, corals in any state of conservation should always be categorized at least as critical habitat, with corals in a good state of conservation being categorized as "no-go". - 40.
-A gap exists in the marine area from Zavora to Pomene and centered on Tofo.
-This gap is due to species considerations: it may be the only area in the world where both whale sharks and manta rays aggregate in coastal waters year-round. - 41.
-Although mangrove coverage in general decreased in the years 1972 to 2007 from an estimated 408,000 ha to 357,000 ha., certain areas such as the Zambezi Delta actually show an increase in mangrove coverage in recent years, according to early results of the joint USAID, U.S. Forest Service, and WWF "Total Carbon Estimation in African Mangroves and Coastal Wetlands in Preparation for REDD and Blue Carbon Credits" project.
-24 Due to their role in coastal
+Although corals can recover strongly when stressors are removed, due to their very high productivity and the dramatic worldwide decline in coral coverage, corals in any state of conservation should always be categorized at least as critical habitat, with corals in a good state of conservation being categorized as "no-go".

-22 Ibid, p.
+20 Ibid, p.
 33, after Bandeira and Gell, 2003.

-23 Ibid, p.
+21 Ibid, p.
 33, after Spalding et al., 2001. .